Goran Reljić

 Goran Reljić (born 20 March 1984) is a Croatian mixed martial artist and bare knuckle boxer.
 A professional MMA competitor who began his career in 2004 and most recently competed in 2020, he has fought for the UFC, RIZIN, and KSW.
-He is ranked #7 in the ACA Light Heavyweight rankings.

 Mixed martial arts career

 Reljić made his professional MMA debut on April 4, 2004 against Bojan Spalević.
 Reljić won the fight via submission (armbar) in the first round.
 His second fight was against Andrej Bregar in Trbovlje, Slovenia.
 Reljić won the fight via submission (arm-triangle choke).

 Ultimate Fighting Championship

 Reljić made his UFC debut at light heavyweight against Wilson Gouveia at UFC 84, where he won in the second round by TKO.
 He then dropped down to middleweight.

 His next fight was slated to be at UFC 90 against Thales Leites, but Reljić sustained a serious back injury and was replaced by Drew McFedries.
 He would not return to active competition for nearly two years.

 Reljić finally made his return and faced CB Dollaway on February 21, 2010 at UFC 110, where he would be making his middleweight debut.
 Reljić lost the fight via unanimous decision.

 Reljić faced Kendall Grove on July 3, 2010 at UFC 116 and lost via split decision.
 One judge scored the fight 29–28 for Reljić, while the other two judges scored it 30–27 and 29–28 for Grove.

 Reljić returned to the light heavyweight division and faced Krzysztof Soszynski on November 13, 2010 at UFC 122.
 After losing the fight via unanimous decision, Reljić was released from the promotion.